ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_api.md

 ## Accessing product data

-When the URL loads a product, a `CatalogElement` object is provided to the template.
+When the URL loads a product, a `CatalogElement` object is passed to the template.

 ``` html+twig
 <!-- name of the product -->